stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlfixedsaveoptions/get_pagemargins/_index.md

 title: Aspose::Words::Saving::HtmlFixedSaveOptions::get_PageMargins method
 linktitle: get_PageMargins
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::HtmlFixedSaveOptions::get_PageMargins method.
+description: 'Aspose::Words::Saving::HtmlFixedSaveOptions::get_PageMargins method.
 Specifies the margins around pages in an HTML document.
 The margins value is measured in points and should be equal to or greater than 0.
-Default value is 10 points in C++.
+Default value is 10 points in C++.'
 type: docs
 weight: 1200
 url: /cpp/aspose.words.saving/htmlfixedsaveoptions/get_pagemargins/